Cape York

 What are some of the major infrastructure and planning changes likely to influence Cape York?

-Key infrastructure and planning changes likely to influence Cape York include: Cooktown Hospital Redevelopment (Planning); Gigers Residential Subdivision (Approved); Daintree Ferry Landside Infrastructure Project (Construction); Daintree River Ferry Infrastructure & Replacement Project (Construction); and Cow Bay Primary Health Centre (Construction).
+Key infrastructure and planning changes likely to influence Cape York include: Cooktown Multi-Purpose Health Service Redevelopment (Planning); Gigers Residential Subdivision (Construction); Daintree Ferry Landside Infrastructure and Ferry Replacement Project (Construction); Cow Bay Primary Health Centre (Construction); and Wangetti Trail (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Cape York?

-Infrastructure development impacting Cape York spans multiple sectors including Transport & Logistics, Health & Medical, and Energy, among others.
+Infrastructure development impacting Cape York spans multiple sectors including Transport & Logistics, Energy, and Health & Medical, among others.

 What is the scale of infrastructure investment impacting Cape York?